 Adjustable Sleeve Connector

 Use a sleeve connector to join broken post pieces together.
 This technique saved my mailbox after a storm, giving it a second life!
+If yours is beyond repair, check out these sturdy mailbox post ideas for a durable replacement.

 PVC Pipe Base

 Insert your mailbox post into a large PVC pipe filled with concrete.
 It’s been a reliable standby when I needed something fast and simple.
+This is just one of many mailbox installation ideas that can instantly upgrade your curb appeal.

 Concrete Block Support